silnrsi/sldr/editor/README.md

 Other Countries where spoken - other countries where the language is spoken

-#:end of list

 If the minimal data set is received for a language then it will be submitted as a "seed locale" to the CLDR.
 It is then possible for this "seed locale" to be developed into a full locale containing a broader set of data, at which point it will be published in the next release of the CLDR.
 In the case that only a subset of the minimal data listed above is received, it will be published on ScriptSource, but will not be submitted to the CLDR until their minimal requirements have been met.

 If you are knowledgeable about a particular writing system and would like to submit information about it, we would welcome your submissions.
-Please take a look at Contributing to ScriptSource and the CLDR (page.php?item_id=entry_detail&uid=lr63742duf) for more details.
+Please take a look at Contributing to ScriptSource and the CLDR (http://scriptsource.org/entry/lr63742duf) for more details.